Lebanese Arab Army: The LAA in the Lebanese Civil War 1976-77

 Closely allied with the Muslim-leftist Lebanese National Movement (LNM) militias and the Palestine Liberation Organization (PLO) guerrilla factions, the LAA battled the Christian-rightist militias of the Lebanese Front and the Army of Free Lebanon (AFL) at Beirut, but also fought at the Beqaa Valley, and the districts of northern and southern Lebanon.

-Between January–March 1976, during the episode known as the 'War of the Barracks', Lt.
+Between January–March 1976, during the episode known as the "War of the Barracks", Lt.
 Khatib and his rebellious soldiers managed to seize parts of the Beqaa and south Lebanon regions, and the northern port city of Tripoli, all areas with a clear Muslim majority.
 Lt.
-Khatib later claimed that his LAA faction controlled over 80 percent of Lebanon's territory and was just 10 km away from Jounieh, the unofficial 'Capital' of the Marounistan, an enclave created by the predominately Maronite Christian Lebanese Front militias in late 1976.
+Khatib later claimed that his LAA faction controlled over 80 percent of Lebanon's territory and was just 10 km away from Jounieh, the unofficial "Capital" of the Marounistan, an enclave created by the predominately Maronite Christian Lebanese Front militias in late 1976.

+On 14 January 1976, the LAA, allied with the PLO-LNM joint forces militias, unsuccessfully besieged the Greek Catholic town of Zahlé in the Beqaa Valley, then held by the Zahliote Group, a local Christian militia, in retaliation for the fall of the Palestinian refugee camp of Dbayeh in the hands of the Lebanese Front's Christian militias earlier that same day.

 On 5 March 1976 a LAA unit under the command of Major Ahmad Ma'amari clashed with the 200 men-strong, predominately Christian Lebanese Liberation Army (LLA) dissident faction of the Lebanese Army at the towns of Al-Qoubaiyat and Andaket in the Akkar District of Northern Lebanon.